kestrelm/Creature_WebGL/CocosCreator/README.md

 ### Controlling the character ( Animation Switching, Skin Swaps etc. )

-**CreaturePackDraw.j** is the file that contains most of the important object handles to controlling your character.
+**CreaturePackDraw.js** is the file that contains most of the important object handles to controlling your character.
 In particular, there is the following object in the main class:

 ``this._packRenderer``